lorensen/VTKExamples/src/VTKFileFormats.md

     n-1
 ```

 * **Field**.
 Field data is a general format without topological and geometric structure, and without a particular dimensionality.
 Typically field data is associated with the points or cells of a dataset.
 However, if the FIELD type is specified as the dataset type (see Figure 1), then a general VTK data object is defined.
 Use the format described in the next section to define a field.
-Also see “Working With Field Data” on [page 249](https://www.kitware.com/products/books/VTKUsersGuide.pdf#page=263) and the fourth example in this chapter “Examples” on page 7.
+Also see “Working With Field Data” on [page 249](https://www.kitware.com/products/books/VTKUsersGuide.pdf#page=263) and the fourth example in this chapter “[Legacy File Examples](#legacy-file-examples).

 ### Dataset Attribute Format.

-The Visualization Toolkit supports the following dataset attributes: scalars (one to four components), vectors, normals, texture coordinates (1D, 2D, and 3D), tensors, and field data.
+The *Visualization Toolkit* supports the following dataset attributes: scalars (one to four components), vectors, normals, texture coordinates (1D, 2D, and 3D), tensors, and field data.
 In addition, a lookup table using the RGBA color specification, associated with the scalar data, can be defined as well.
 Dataset attributes are supported for both points and cells.

 Each type of attribute data has a dataName associated with it.
 This is a character string (without embedded whitespace) used to identify a particular data.
 The dataName is used by the VTK readers to extract data.
 As a result, more than one attribute data of the same type can be included in a file.
 For example, two different scalar fields defined on the dataset points, pressure and temperature, can be contained in the same file.
 (If the appropriate dataName is not specified in the VTK reader, then the first data of that type is extracted from the file.)